wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 #### Leave them

 Compound Genres are unlike Subjects, in that in the rare situation (three instances) that they are identified in MARC, the identifier refers to the primary Concept within it, and not to the overall Genre.
+Similarly, LCGFT does not contain compounds.

 e.g. from b30834107
 ```